01. Overview

 Pleural Mesothelioma Prognosis

-Pleural mesothelioma affects the linings of the lungs.
-Generally, pleural mesothelioma patients who receive some form of treatment live about 18 months after diagnosis.
+Pleural mesothelioma affects the lining of the lungs.
+Generally, the prognosis for pleural mesothelioma patients who receive some form of treatment is about 18 months after diagnosis.
 Some treatments have been linked to longer survival times, such as surgery combined with chemotherapy.

 Peritoneal Mesothelioma Prognosis

-Peritoneal mesothelioma affects the linings of the abdomen.
-Peritoneal mesothelioma patients survive about two to six years, depending on a number of factors.
-Patients who undergo surgery and hyperthermic intraperitoneal chemotherapy (HIPEC) have been able to improve prognosis, with a 5-year survival rate as high as 87% in qualified patients.
+Peritoneal mesothelioma affects the lining of the abdomen.
+The prognosis for peritoneal mesothelioma is about 2 – 6 years, depending on a number of factors.
+Patients who undergo surgery and HIPEC have been able to improve prognosis.
+A 5-year survival rate can be as high as 87% in qualified patients.

 Prognosis for Rare Mesothelioma Types

-Pericardial mesothelioma is seen in the linings of the heart and is a rare form of the disease.
+Pericardial mesothelioma occurs in the lining of the heart and is a rare form of the disease.
 This type has the least favorable prognosis, about six months, with many cases diagnosed posthumously.

 Testicular mesothelioma occurs in the lining of the testes, the tunica vaginalis.
 It is one of the two rarest forms of the disease.
 Prognosis for testicular mesothelioma is about six years.